TKONIY/TKONIY/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on OLAP systems and GPU .
 - 🏢 Database Group at SUSTech.
+- 🏫 Undergraduate student at BUPT.
+- 🏢 Have been worked in CASIA and Ant Group.
 - 📫 yangshen.d@outlook.com

 <p align="center">